Aroha Harris: Academic career

 Harris has said that she studied history "partly because she’s a 'failed novelist' who wanted to write and be a storyteller".
 She earned a Bachelor of Arts degree in Māori studies at the University of Auckland in 1989, and went on to complete an MPhil in social policy at Massey University titled Maori land development schemes, 1945–1974, with two case studies from the Hokianga in 1996.
 After a PhD titled Dancing with the state: Māori creative energy and policies of integration 1945–1967 at the University of Auckland in 2007, Harris was employed at the University of Auckland, where she is an associate professor.

 Harris was a founding member of Te Pouhere Kōrero, the New Zealand national association for Māori historians.
 She is a co-editor of the Te Pouhere Kōrero journal.

-Her first book, Hikoi: Forty Years of Māori Protest, was published in 2004. described political protest in the second half of the twentieth century, showing that individual protests are part of a cohesive movement.
+Her first book, Hikoi: Forty Years of Māori Protest, was published in 2004.
+It described political protest in the second half of the twentieth century, showing that individual protests are part of a cohesive movement.

 She was appointed as a member of the Waitangi Tribunal in 2008, and is a member of the Te Rohe Potae (Wai 898) panel.

 Honours and awards

 In 2017 Harris was selected as one of the Royal Society Te Apārangi's 150 women in 150 words, celebrating the contributions of women to knowledge in New Zealand.

 Tangata Whenua: an illustrated history, a book co-authored with Judith Binney and Atholl Anderson, won the Royal Society Science Book Prize in 2015, and the illustrated non-fiction category award in the 2016 Ockham New Zealand Book Awards.
+In 2025, Tangata Whenua and Hikoi were selected as two of the 180 most significant works of Māori-authored non-fiction.